-A detailed record of the unfolding of the SFMP over the 20 quarters of its implementation is available on CRC's SFMP webpage through quarterly and annual reports that highlight accomplishments, challenges and adjustments over the course of each project year since 2014.
+A detailed record of the unfolding of the SFMP over the 26 quarters of its implementation is available on CRC's SFMP webpage through quarterly and annual reports that highlight accomplishments, challenges and adjustments over the course of each project year since 2014.
 These reports capture both daily management issues of the project, and the annual review and project work plan preparation cycles.
-The executive summaries of the annual reports provide the best chronological overview of the project process in terms of the four main intermediate results areas (policy, science, communications and applied management) and the three cross-cutting results areas (gender, public-private partnerships, and capacity development).
+The executive summaries of the annual reports provide the best chronological overview of the project process in terms of the four main intermediate results areas (policy, science, communications, and applied management) and the three cross-cutting results areas (gender, public-private partnerships, and capacity development).
 The narratives on the complexity of the project reveals how many of the challenges encountered in the first two years of project implementation were resolved.

-The aim of this Legacy Document Collection is to highlight some of the most important lessons and accomplishments organized loosely around project intermediate results (IRs) areas.
-Most of the documents provided some context and background to the specific work and were chosen because they represented key actions, insights, scientific findings, results or unique approaches adopted by the SFMP to accomplish, and in some cases, exceed project targets, objectives and outcomes.
-In its simplest form, the SFMP project implemented activities to strengthen the legal and policy enabling conditions (IR1), develop the scientific basis for decision-making (IR 2) and built constituencies (IR 3), to facilitate and create broadbased support for more effective and sustainable fisheries management.
-Central to the success of the project was the application of improved fisheries management and post-harvest value chain improvements (IR 4) in a way that demonstrated tangible and sustained benefits from the adoption of better fishing practices that can translate into recovery of fish stocks, increased yields, and increased household income in fishing communities.
+The aim of this Legacy Document Collection (lessons learned essays) and a hyperlinks to a collection of key SFMP reports is to highlight some of the most important lessons and accomplishments organized loosely around project intermediate results (IRs) areas.
+Most of the documents provided as links in the essays and in this introduction give more context and background to the specific work and were chosen because they represented key actions, insights, scientific findings, results or unique approaches adopted by the SFMP to accomplish, and in some cases, exceed project targets, objectives and outcomes.
+In its simplest form, the SFMP project implemented activities to strengthen the legal and policy enabling conditions (IR1), develop the scientific basis for decision-making (IR 2) and built constituencies (IR 3), to facilitate and create broad-based support for more effective and sustainable fisheries management.
+Central to the success of the project was the application of improved fisheries management and post-harvest value chain improvement initiatives (IR 4) in a way that demonstrated tangible and sustained benefits from the adoption of better fishing practices that can translate into recovery of fish stocks, increased yields, and increased household income in fishing communities.
 The ongoing efforts of the Fisheries Commission have been enhanced by expanding the role of women in policy advocacy and value chain improvements (IR 5), the creation of public-private partnerships (IR 6), a previously missing element in fisheries improvement initiatives, and addressing the need for individual and organizational capacity building (IR7), accomplished partly through collaboration with the University of Cape Coast.
+The final 11 months of the project focused on the COVID-19 interventions which sought to prevent infection and spread of the virus among fishers and also piloted Economic Safety Net Assistance to poor and vulnerable fisheries dependent households and diversification of livelihood options for fishing households.